Find a Lender-Approved Local Conveyancer in Ely

 Commercial Conveyancing solicitors in Ely regulated by the SRA

-The list below is a small selection of solicitors in Ely with expertise in commercial conveyancing in Ely.
-This should include advice on re-mortgaging commercial property
+The list below is a small selection of solicitors in Ely specialising in commercial conveyancing in Ely.
+This will likely include advice on granting a lease to a commercial tenant

 • Hey Solicitors Ltd, 53 Market Street, Ely, Cambridgeshire, CB7 4LR